 The contact matters because it provides a public, verifiable pathway for reporting network abuse originating from or transiting AS210298.
 Without a current and responsive abuse contact, external parties—network operators, security researchers, and regulators—lose a documented remediation channel.
 That gap can reduce accountability for network misuse and undermine the operator’s compliance posture.

-K-NET Abuse Team is linked to the AS210298 aut-num object, which also references K-net Telekommunikation GmbH as the holder and Hans Dengel in administrative and technical roles.
+K-NET Abuse Team is linked to the AS210298 aut-num entity, which also references K-net Telekommunikation GmbH as the holder and Hans Dengel in administrative and technical roles.
 Any change to the abuse contact field in that record effectively redirects or disables the reporting channel.
 There is no independent corporate website, service portfolio, or customer base attached to this contact.

 All current evidence is registry-derived.
 The RDAP record for AS210298, together with corroborating pages from RIPEstat, ipinfo.io, and bgp.tools, confirms the ASN’s existence and the abuse contact assignment.
 However, no announced IP prefixes were sampled in the evidence set, so the team’s day-to-day relevance depends on actual network usage rather than a dormant ASN.